Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="trigger-shortcut"></a>
 ### enqueueShortcut

 With this function you can enqueue a shortcut to execute after the current one (or after the last enqueued one if there are already shortcuts scheduled to execute).
-Simply pass the name or ID of a shortcut as the first parameter.
+Simply pass the name or ID of a shortcut as the first argument.

 ```js
 enqueueShortcut('My Other Shortcut');
 ```

-Optionally you can pass an object as the second parameter to provide values for variables.
+Optionally you can pass an object as the second argument to provide values for variables.
 This will not change the stored values of the variables but they will assume the specified value when the other shortcut is executed.
 This is particularly useful for dynamic variable types (such as *"Text Input"* or *"Multiple Choice Selection"*).

 ```js
 enqueueShortcut('My Other Shortcut', {